rehan1608/rehan1608/README.md

 - 👋 Hi, I’m Rehan
-- 👀 I’m interested in AI, Robotics and sonmehow in Ethical Hacking
+- 👀 Interested in AI, Robotics and sonmehow in Ethical Hacking
-- 🌱 I’m currently a B.Tech student with ECE branch
+- 🌱 Currently persuing B.Tech in ECE
-- 📫 You can reach me out at raorehan79@gmail.com
+- 📫 Reach me out at raorehan79@gmail.com

 <!---
 rehan1608/rehan1608 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.